lukereding/book_notes/guides_for/managing.md

 - What's hard about getting to that outcome?
 - How can I help you?
 - What can I do to make you more successful?

+## career development conversations

+The goal of these conversations is to get to know your direct report a bit more and understand what motivates them.
+This helps you figure out what types of work / projects make sense for them ensures your direct report remains motivated.

+- Start with observations and feedback.
+See [notes on giving feedback](giving_feedback.md)
+- Figure out what motivates your direct report
+- Ask about why they moved from their past jobs?
+- Jobs as tools we can use to achieve our higher aspirations
+- Ask for feedback on yourself

+Radical Candor framework:
+1. Life story.
+Ask your DR to tell you about their live since kindergarten.
+Listen for the changes that people made and what motivated or caused those changes--values often are revealed in moments of change.
+2. Dreams.
+Understand what people want to achieve at the apex of their career, the best life they want to live.
+"What do you want the pinnacle of your career to look like?"
+It's okay to have them articulate more than one dream.
+3. 18-month plan.
+Translate what you learned above into concrete actions that you can take to get your DR the skills or experience they need to move in the direction of their dreams.

+If you could write down a few words that described your direct reports motivations, what would they be (e.g., 'hard work', 'financial independence', 'being an expert', etc.)?

 ## checklist